MJKWoolnough/ics/README.md

 type PropCompleted DateTime
 ```

-PropCompleted defines the date and time that a to-do was actually completed
+PropCompleted defines the date and time that a to-do was actually completed.

 #### type PropContact